zsparal/api-documentation/source/reference/v2/refunds-api/list-refunds.rst

    :organization_access_tokens: true
    :oauth: true

-Retrieve refunds.
+Retrieve Refunds.

-* If the payment-specific endpoint is used, only refunds for that specific payment are returned.
+* If the payment-specific endpoint is used, only Refunds for that specific Payment are returned.
 * When using the top level endpoint ``v2/refunds`` with an API key, only refunds for the corresponding website profile and mode are returned.
 * When using the top level endpoint with OAuth, you can specify the profile and mode with the ``profileId`` and ``testmode`` parameters respectively.
-If you omit ``profileId``, you will get all refunds for the organization.
+If you omit ``profileId``, you will get all Refunds for the Organization.

 The results are paginated.
 See :doc:`pagination </guides/pagination>` for more information.